Sasha Sigel

 Liberatory practices to support you through the challenges + wonders of humanhood.

+I work at the intersection of healing arts and social justice.
+While much of what we see in wellness and yoga spaces is about perfecting ourselves and our bodies, controlling our bodies is not a liberatory practice.
 This work is for you if you reject the premise that your body exists to be shaped into what dominant culture says it should look/feel/be like.
 Instead, you want to practice ways of being that embody expansion and liberation– while also gaining a deeper sense of compassion and presence with yourself.
-If you are curious about new ways to meet yourself, build intimacy with your body, and find creativity in your selfcare + collective care practices-- you’re in the right place.
+If you’re curious about new ways to meet yourself, build intimacy with your body, and find creativity in your self care + collective care practices-- you’re in the right place.

 Practicing new ways of being with ourselves can and does translate to new ways of world building.